This post was updated on March 30th, 2023

 Insulin resistance and body fat are intricately linked [16, 17].
 Focusing on lifestyle changes that improve insulin sensitivity can solve both of these issues.

 Following a PCOS diet is key.
 PCOS women with insulin resistance experience elevated insulin levels after consuming carbohydrate-rich foods.
-This is because one of insulin’s many roles is to transport glucose from the blood into the body’s tissue where it’s either used or stored.
+This is because one of insulin’s many roles is to transport glucose sugar from the blood into the body’s tissue where it’s either used or stored.

 This is why it’s recommended that women with PCOS eat a low-carb, high-fat, adequate protein diet.
 I explain this further in my article on the best macros for PCOS.
 If you want to lose PCOS belly fat, then getting your macros right is essential.